xjtu-omics/Mako/README.md

 java -jar /path/to/Mako.jar -R /path/to/GRCh38_full_analysis_set_plus_decoy_hla.fa -F /path/to/NA19240.mako.cfg
 ```

-### Known issues
+## Known issues

 1. Please make sure the reference used for running Mako is identical to the alignment one.
 2. ...

+## Citation
+The manuscript is accepted by Genomics Proteomics Bioinformatics, which will be online soon.

 ## Contact

-If you have any questions, please feel free to contact: jiadong324@gmail.com
+If you have any questions, please feel free to contact with Jiadong Lin (jiadong66@stu.xjtu.edu.cn) or Kai Ye (kaiye@xjtu.edu.cn)

-## License
-The manuscript is under review, license details will be specified later.